i2y/wasabi/README.md

 }
 ```

-The key differences from the desktop app include the use of `w.NewHTTPHandler` instead of `w.NewDesktopApp`, and the application of `w.MountAssets`.
-In fact, while Wasabi's backend core uses websockets, it is fundamentally just a net/http handler.
-Wasabi is designed on the premise that it will operate as a net/http handler.
-This allows for the integration of Wasabi with other frameworks.
+The key differences from the desktop app include the use of `w.NewHTTPHandler` instead of `w.NewDesktopApp`.
+While Wasabi's backend core uses a websocket, it's fundamentally just a net/http handler.
+This not only enables users to create web apps using Wasabi, but also allows for the integration of Wasabi with other web frameworks.

 ### Build and Run
 ```console